Makuna/NeoPixelBus/ReadMe.md

 Please read this best practices link before connecting your NeoPixels, it will save you a lot of time and effort.
 [Adafruit NeoPixel Best Practices](https://learn.adafruit.com/adafruit-neopixel-uberguide/best-practices)

-For quick questions jump on Gitter and ask away.
+For quick questions and support jump on Gitter and ask away.
 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/Makuna/NeoPixelBus?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 For bugs, make sure there isn't an active issue and then create one.